0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2023-02-24-Cyber Defenders - BlackEnergy.md

 # #2 How many processes were running when the image was acquired?

-We can list processes and then see what an active process is at this time as we can also get that time from `imageinfo` result in `Image date and time : 2023-02-13 18:29:11 UTC+0000`. so after getting the result from pslist.
+We can list processes and then see what an active process. so after getting the result from pslist.
 ```
 Offset(V)  Name                    PID   PPID   Thds     Hnds   Sess  Wow64 Start                          Exit
 ---------- -------------------- ------ ------ ------ -------- ------ ------ ------------------------------ ------------------------------